vishvAsa/vedAH_sAma/kauthumam/sUtram/drAhyAyaNaH/khAdira-gRhyam/sarvASh_TIkAH/1/5/17_patnI_juhuyAdityeke.md

 <details><summary>Oldenberg</summary>

-17. Some (teachers say) that his wife may offer these oblations, for the wife is (as it were) the house, and that fire is the domestic fire.
+17. Some (teachers say) that his wife may offer these oblations,
 </details>